 The purpose of the attack was allegedly to provoke a US military operation in Syria which would topple the Assad regime in line with the political agenda of then-Prime Minister Recep Tayyip Erdoğan and his government. […]

 CHP deputies Eren Erdem (L) and Ali Şeker show the official investigation files into the procurement of sarin gas in Turkey for delivery to Syria, at a press conference in İstambul on October 21.
 (Photo: Cihan)

-Posted by Gordon Duff, Senior Editor on April 7, 2017, With 5386 Reads Filed under Investigations, The Gordon Duff Files.
+Posted by Gordon Duff, Senior Editor on April 7, 2017, With 5526 Reads Filed under Investigations, The Gordon Duff Files.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.